viacoin/rust-viacoin/README.md

 ## Policy on Altcoins/Altchains

-Patches which add support for non-Bitcoin cryptocurrencies by adding constants to existing enums (e.g. to set the network message magic-byte sequence) are welcome.
+Patches which add support for non-Viacoin cryptocurrencies by adding constants to existing enums (e.g. to set the network message magic-byte sequence) are welcome.
 Anything more involved will be considered on a case-by-case basis, as the altcoin landscape includes projects which [frequently appear and